-Previous mining by artisanal miners (Garimpeiros) has occurred and continues today at certain of Equinox Gold's Brazilian properties.
+Previous mining by artisanal miners (Garimpeiros) has occurred and continues today on or near certain of Equinox Gold's Brazilian properties.
 Garimpeiros are known to use motor oils, other substances and greases in their mining processes, which can result in environmental damage.
-While Equinox Gold has taken steps to address the activities of the Garimpeiros and the related environmental impacts, there is no certainty that such activities will be discontinued and Equinox Gold may become liable for such environmental hazards caused by previous owners or operators of the properties.
+While Equinox Gold has taken steps to address the activities of the Garimpeiros and the related environmental impacts, there is no certainty that such activities will be discontinued and Equinox Gold may become liable for such environmental hazards caused by Garimpeiro activity.

-In February 2022 the Mexican Supreme Court issued a draft decision ordering the cancellation of two mineral claims previously issued to a mining company on the basis that free, prior and informed consultation with indigenous peoples was not conducted by the Government before the relevant mineral claims were issued.
+In April 2022, the Mexican Supreme Court issued a decision ordering the cancellation of two mineral claims previously issued to a mining company on the basis that free, prior and informed consultation with Indigenous peoples was not conducted by the Government before the relevant mineral claims were issued.
 The Court indicated that the relevant mineral claims may be reissued once the required consultations are complete.
 The draft decision increases the risk of other communities seeking similar injunctions in the future.
-The final decision of the Court is expected later in 2022.

-The extraction process for gold and metals can produce tailings, which are the slurry and sand-like materials which remain from the extraction process.
-Tailings are stored in engineered facilities that are designed, constructed, operated and closed in conformance with federal and state requirements and standard industry practices.
+The extraction process for gold and metals can produce tailings, which are the slurry and sand-like materials that are a product of the extraction process.
+Tailings are stored in engineered facilities (TSFs) that are designed, constructed, operated and closed in conformance with federal and state requirements and standard industry practices.
 Hazards such as uncontrolled seepage or geotechnical failure of retaining dams around tailings disposal areas, however, may result in environmental pollution and consequent liability.